-If a government could wave through every piece of legislation it wanted, you end up in a situation where they can become tyrannical with no check on their power.
+If a government could wave through every piece of legislation it wanted, you end up in a situation where it can become tyrannical with no check on its power.
 Think of the Nazis or absolute monarchies.

 Some figures such as the Astronomer Royal, Martin Rees have advocated for a benign dictator.
 One who wields immense power but uses it for good.

 I can understand the appeal of such an idea but I fear it’s more wishful thinking than what would happen in reality.

 Instead, Krznaric argues we just set up commissions which look into tailoring legislation for the long term.
 This could be combined with citizen’s assemblies which give people a voice and allow them to be consulted on changes and present their findings to the government.